-An overview of patterns of family living in contemporary society tempered by various elements of cultural, social, economic, and racial factors.
+Overview of patterns of family living in contemporary society tempered by various elements of cultural, social, economic, and racial factors.
 Emphasis on wise use of community resources such as those available in education, health, welfare, religious, recreational, and counseling organizations.
+May be taken as Child 6 - credit granted for one course only.
 UC/CSU

-8 JUVENILE CRIME AND DELINQUENCY
+B JUVENILE CRIME AND DELINQUENCY

 Major types of juvenile crime, role careers of offenders, and factors which contribute to production of criminality or delinquency.
 Methods for dealing with justice system violators and the changing role of police and the courts.
 Aftercare process of sentence, probation, prisons, and parole.
 Changes of law in crime control and treatment processes.
-May be taken as Administration of Justice 8 - credit granted for one course only.
+May be taken as Administration of Justice 8 ~ credit granted for one course only.
 CSU